solab-ntu/batch-ansys-workbench/README.md

 # ANSYS Workbench Batch Mode

-A demo example for using ANSYS Workbench batch mode with Python scripting in **ANSYS Student v19.2** .
+A demo example for using ANSYS Workbench Student v19.2 batch mode with Python script.

 [TOC]